Seward Park Clay Studio RESIDENCY PROGRAM

 SPCS residencies are not suited for production artists who are making a living off the work they make here.
 We do not have the capacity for that volume of work, and it is not a reasonable use of a subsidized community studio.

-1. Project residency – these are one-year residencies that are aimed at things like mounting a show, or developing a body of work that can be used to apply for school or representation.
-This residency, unlike the others, has the opportunity to apply for one additional, consecutive, term if needed.
+1. Project Residency – these are one-year residencies that are aimed at things like mounting a show, or developing a body of work that can be used to apply for school or representation.

 There are limited need-based financial aid options available for the one-year residency, for those who qualify.
 Please click here to read the requirements and to fill out a form.

-2. Community residency- these three-year residencies are for people who want to be embedded in an active and working clay studio.
+2. Community Residency – these three-year residencies are for people who want to be embedded in an active and working clay studio.
 They are also tasked with serving the mission of the studio by giving back through a variety of community-minded activities the studio organizes.
-There is a monthly rent of $150 associated with this residency and no financial aid options available.
+There is a monthly fee of $155 associated with this residency and no financial aid options available.

 HOW TO APPLY

-Submit a single PDF by email to info@sewardparkart.org that includes the following:
+Submit a single PDF by email with your last name included in the file name to info@sewardparkart.org that includes the following:

 • Personal contact information